Ellipsoidal Density-Equalizing Map for Genus-0 Closed Surfaces: Proposed methods

 In Sections \ref{sec:descent_direction_E1} and \ref{sec:shape_optimization}, we discussed how to solve the subproblems $E_1$ and $E_2$.
 Combining these approaches, we have our proposed ellipsoidal density-equalizing quasi-conformal map (EDEQ) algorithm.

 Specifically, analogous to the EDEM algorithm, here we start by computing an initial ellipsoidal conformal parameterization (Section~\ref{sec:edem_initial}) with radii $(a,b,c)$.
 The initial density and the initial combined energy can be obtained using the initial ellipsoidal parameterization.
-Then, to solve the subproblem $E_1$, we deform the initial ellipsoid based on the descent direction (Section~\ref{sec:descent_direction_E1}) iteratively.
+Then, to solve the subproblem $E_1$, we adjust the vertex position on the current ellipsoid based on the descent direction (Section~\ref{sec:descent_direction_E1}) iteratively.
 The overlap correction scheme (Section~\ref{sec:Ensure_bijectiviy}) and the re-coupling scheme (Section~\ref{sec:re-couple}) are also applied at each iteration.
 We repeat the above process for a certain number of iterations (set by a prescribed parameter $K$) so that the energy $E_1$ defined based on the initial elliptic radii is sufficiently reduced.
 We then include an additional shape update step (Section~\ref{sec:shape_optimization}) after every $K$ iteration to modify the ellipsoidal radii by solving the subproblem $E_2$.
-With the elliptic radii updated, we solve the subproblem $E_1$ as described above again and repeat the above process.
+With the elliptic radii updated, we solve the subproblem $E_1$ to adjust the vertex position on the updated ellipsoid as described above again and repeat the above process.
 Also, note that a finer adjustment of the elliptic radii will be needed as the iterations continue.
 Therefore, instead of using fixed radius step sizes $\delta b, \delta c$ in the shape update algorithm, we add a scaling factor $0.9^m$ to the prescribed step sizes $\delta b, \delta c$ at the $m$-th shape update step.
 We repeat the iterations until $|\frac{E^{n+1} - E^n}{E^n}| < \epsilon$ for some stopping parameter $\epsilon$.
 The final EDEQ map is obtained by $f = f_n$, from which we also get the final optimal elliptic radii $(a,b,c)$.

 The proposed EDEQ algorithm is summarized in Algorithm~\ref{alg:EDEQ}.
-In practice, the initial radii $(a_0,b_0,c_0)$ can be chosen arbitrarily, the time step size is set to be $\delta t = 0.1$, the initial radius step sizes are set to be $\delta b = 0.1$ and $\delta c = 0.1$, the number of iterations for each set of fixed radii is set to be $K = 5$, the error threshold is set to be $\epsilon = 10^{-5}$, and the maximum number of iterations is set to be $n_{\text{max}} = 300$.
+In practice, the initial radii $(a_0,b_0,c_0)$ can be chosen arbitrarily, the time step size is set to be $\delta t = 0.1$, the initial radius step sizes are set to be $\delta b = 0.1$ and $\delta c = 0.1$, the number of iterations for each set of fixed radii is set to be $K = 5$, the error threshold is set to be $\epsilon = 10^{-5}$, and the maximum number of iterations is set to be $n_{\text{max}} = 300$, which is sufficient for ensuring satisfactory convergence in our experiments.